Skip to Content

 My site is no stranger to lamb curries.
 This Indian-inspired lamb chop curry joins curry house favourites like lamb tikka masala, spicy lamb bhuna, mild lamb pasanda, spicy lamb jalfrezi, glorious lamb shank curry and a stunning lamb rogan josh.

-This recipe is a little different, it is built on what I like rather than being inspired by a another dish.
+This recipe is a little different; it is built on what I like rather than being inspired by another dish.

-It features the same french trimmed lamb chops that I use in my harissa lamb chop recipe.
-If lamb chops are your thing you simply must check out my Barnsley chop, Greek baked lamb chops and minted lamb chop recipes!
+It features the same French-trimmed lamb chops that I use in my harissa lamb chop recipe.

-Just like those lamb chops they are given a nice marinade. on this instance that comprises of chilli powder, onion powder, ajwain seeds, and dried mint.
+Just like those lamb chops, they are given a nice marinade.
+In this instance, one that rocks chilli powder, onion granules, ajwain seeds, and dried mint.

 I am sure that one day I will cook lamb without mint, but not today.

 The curried lamb chops are finished in a hot and sour masala sauce.
-The sour vibe comes from a combination of tamarind and vinegar in a nod to my pork vindaloo recipe.
+The sour vibe comes from a combination of tamarind and vinegar.

 Close up Indian inspired lamb chop curry served with rice.